Street Tree Gardens Blog is Born

 Winter is setting in around NYC streets, and most of the tree pits are filled with fallen leaves, planted with cabbages, or simply weeded and left empty.
 It is a sad time to begin writing about street tree garden pits, as they close up shop for the year, and yet, some tree pits already have bulbs in them, tucked neatly underground, dreaming of spring.

 I'm beginning this blog to write about tree pit gardens, if they can be called that.
 These small, exposed squares of soil, sandwiched between parked cars and garbage cans, abused by dogs, peds, bikes, and kids: it is amazing that anything will grow in them at all!
-I'm starting this blog to chronicle what IS able to grow in and around street tree pits, and the stories of the gardeners that cultivate these tiny, yet frequently visited gardens.
+I'm starting this blog to chronicle what

 If anyone out there has some street tree garden stories or pictures to share the successes, failures, or other misadventures in street tree plantings, please send them in.
 Like the bulbs nestled next to the roots of the city's street trees, I too am dreaming of spring.